tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup.rst

 (gravity field, ephemeris, *etc.*), which may be interdependent.

 .. note::
-   The :class:`~tudatpy.numerical_simulation.environment.Body` object may represent a celestial body or a manmade vehicle.
+   The :class:`~tudatpy.numerical_simulation.environment.Body` object may represent a celestial body or an artificial vehicle.
 Tudat makes *no* a priori distinction between the two: the distinction is made by the user when creating the bodies.

 The combination of all Body objects is stored in a